Helios and Matsn Ana (HMNY) Is It Worthy for Investors?

 For Helios and Matsn Ana (NASDAQ:HMNY) out of the analyst recommendations 1 analysts recommend stock a Buy, 2 rate the stock Outperform, 0 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Helios and Matsn Ana (NASDAQ:HMNY) has a market capitalization of $44.01 Million and its number of outstanding shares are 93.63 Million.
-During previous trade 43.57 Million shares of Helios and Matsn Ana (NASDAQ:HMNY) exchanged hands whereas on average almost 10.66 Million shares has been
+Shares of Helios and Matsn Ana (NASDAQ:HMNY) has a market capitalization of $34.48 Million and its number of outstanding shares are 81.88 Million.
+During previous trade 17.19 Million shares of Helios and Matsn Ana (NASDAQ:HMNY) exchanged hands whereas on average almost 12.21 Million shares has been traded.